aidansteele/aidansteele.github.io/_posts/2021-10-18-cgo-for-arm64-lambda-functions.md

 ![cgo error message](/assets/2021-10-18-error-message.png)

 It turns out there's a solution: to use [Zig][ziglang] to compile and link your C code.
-Zig is an extremely interesting new programming lanugage that seeks to replace C. It also happens to be able to compile C via `zig cc`.
+Zig is an extremely interesting new programming language that seeks to replace C. It also happens to be able to compile C via `zig cc`.
 It can also _cross_-compile C. Check out this amazing [blog post][zig-blog] by its creator.
 Anyway, here's how to do it: